 3. Does the pain radiate?

-With acid reflux, your pain may go up to your throat.
+With heartburn, your pain may go up to your throat.

 With a heart attack, the pain may go up to the jaw, back, or down one or both arms.

 4. Are you short of breath or sweating?